DPO-Group/DPO_NopCommerce_4/README.md

 # DPO_NopCommerce_4

-## DPO Group NopCommerce plugin v4.5.0 for NopCommerce v4.50
+## DPO Pay NopCommerce plugin v4.5.0 for NopCommerce v4.50

-This is the DPO Group plugin for NopCommerce.
-Please feel free to contact the [DPO Group support team](https://dpogroup.com/contact-us/) should you require any assistance.
+This is the DPO Pay plugin for NopCommerce.
+Please feel free to contact the [DPO Pay support team](https://dpogroup.com/contact-us/) should you require any assistance.

 ## Installation